PhilipOyelegbin/backend/number-guessing/README.md

   ```

 ## Example
-Here's an example of how to use the Expense Tracker CLI Application:
+Here's an example of how to use the Number Guessing CLI Game:

 ```bash
 # Add an expense